1st Benefit Concert 2015

 Enrico Pieranunzi, Italy - Piano

-The concert will be hosted by Emma Smetana.
+The concert was hosted by Emma Smetana.

 Bohuslav Martinů (1890-1959): Three Czech Dances for two Pianos, H 324